Skip to content

 While a long wall of plain text may provide all the answers a searcher could be looking for, it’s attractive images, videos, and graphics that are going to engage your readers and keep them on your site, reducing bounce rate, and increasing dwell time - both ranking factors that Google takes into account.

-Multimedia increases the perceived value of your content among readers, and as a result, attracts more links.
-It creates a more engaging experience for readers, and it stands to reason that readers are going to be more likely to link to a piece that’s engaging and visually attractive and entertaining, as opposed to a page that’s boring.
+Multimedia increases the perceived value of your content among readers and, as a result, attracts more links.
+It creates a more engaging experience for readers, and it stands to reason that they're more likely to link to a piece that’s engaging, visually appealing and entertaining, rather than a boring page.

-Back up your written content with photos, illustrations, screenshots, diagrams, infographics, video (which is especially good for increasing dwell time).
+Back up your written content with photos, illustrations, screenshots, diagrams, infographics and video (which is especially good for increasing dwell time).
 Your readers will thank you - and your site is more likely to be rewarded with more links.

 From an SEO perspective, there are multiple reasons to use internal linking within your site’s pages.
 Neil Patel summarizes it like this: “Internal linking strengthens the overall search-optimized value of a website.
 Inner linking does so by providing clear paths for spiders, prolonged sessions for users, and a tight-knit network of pages and posts.”

-Internal links should not be done solely with an SEO focus - the main consideration should be the benefit to the reader.
+Internal links should not be done solely for SEO - the main consideration should be the benefit to the reader.
 Do this, and the SEO benefits follow.
-Let me explain: internal links within your site’s content should complement the experience for the reader.
+Let me explain: internal links within your site’s content should complement the reader's experience.
 They should be used to add value and further information that the reader might find useful.

-Linking to relevant and related content is the aim.
-They should appear natural, too, not shoehorned in unnaturally where it may appear to be an awkward fit.
+The aim is to link to relevant and related content.
+They should appear natural, too, not shoehorned in where it may seem like an awkward fit.
 Use natural anchor text, too.
 Internal links don’t need to be keyword-focused and optimized; natural sentence fragments are fine.

-Make sure internal links are leading to deep pages within your site.
-One of the aims is to allow search engine spiders to crawl and navigate all your content, and develop a thematic picture of your site, as well as spreading the flow of “link juice” throughout your site.
-The higher the authority you can build on internal pages the better
+Make sure internal links lead to deep pages on your site.
+One of the aims is to allow search engine spiders to crawl and navigate all your content, develop a thematic picture of your site, and spread the flow of “link juice” throughout your site.
+The higher the authority you can build on internal pages, the better

 Avoid linking to your home page, contact page, or other top-level pages unless necessary.
-These pages are already likely to have links from the main navigation menu, and the aim here is to spread the SEO value throughout the internal pages, as these are the ones less likely to have high numbers of external links pointing to them.
+These pages are likely already linked from the main navigation menu, and the aim here is to spread SEO value across the internal pages, since these are less likely to have many external links pointing to them.

-There’s no magic number to the number of internal links, either.
+There’s no magic number for the number of internal links, either.
 Just keep the links natural and their purpose to serve the reader.
-If the linked-to content is relevant and likely to help the reader out or be of interest to them by expanding on a topic or being information that is related, then go ahead and link.
-By using these kinds of links you’re sending a signal to search engines that the content you’re linking to is really good.
+If the linked-to content is relevant and likely to help the reader or be of interest to them by expanding on a topic or providing related information, then go ahead and link.
+By using these kinds of links, you’re sending a signal to search engines that the content you’re linking to is really good.

 Conclusion:

-But this guide will have given you an outline of 5 of the most important on-page factors that a lot of site owners don’t tend to utilize properly.
+But this guide will have given you an outline of 5 of the most important on-page factors that many site owners don’t use properly.
 If you can get these 5 SEO areas right, you’ll be well on your way to reaping the benefits from search engines in ways that a lot of sites don’t.